NelsonPython/Driving_Experiment/AstroPiQuake/README.md

-AstroPiQuake
+<h1>Configure AstroPiQuake</h1>

 Make a folder in your home directory called /quake.
 Copy sensorTosocket.py and emoji.py into the quake folder.

-<h2>sensorTosocket</h2>
+Run each script is a separate PuTTY session.

+<h2>sensorTosocket.py</h2>
+This script gets sensor readings and sends them to the Public Radio announcer.
+It also draws emojis in different colors depending on the temperature and humidity readings.

 ```
 #!/usr/bin/python